 Building your first website will take some time and that’s perfectly OK.

-Depending on your schedule, you may finish your project in 1-2 months but it may take you 12 months if you have a busy schedule.
+Depending on your schedule, you may finish your project in 1–4 weeks.
+If you have a busy schedule, it may take you 6 months.

 All that matters is that you’re here and you’re getting started.
 Kudos to you!